 Santiago island | Espumilla Beach- Buccaneer Cove

-Morning excursion to Playa Espumilla, one of the most idyllic beaches in the Galapagos islands, with thick mangroves along with flamingo and sea turtle nesting sites.
+Morning excursion to Espumilla Beach, one of the most idyllic beaches in the Galapagos islands, with thick mangroves along with flamingo and sea turtle nesting sites.
 Continue to Buccaneer Cove to witness the towering cliff wall rock formations.
 Santiago Island has seen it's share of human activity from whalers and pirates over the years, and despite the introduction of goats to the island many years ago, the wildlife of Santiago has flourished otherwise and provides outstanding viewing opportunities.
 The island boasts marine iguanas, sea lions, fur seals, land and sea turtles among others, which provide great wildlife viewing both on land and in the water.

 Santa Cruz island | The Charles Darwin- Highlands

-Santiago island- Chinese Hat | Santa Cruz island- Black Turtle Cove
+Santiago Island- Chinese Hat | Santa Cruz island- Black Turtle Cove

 South Plaza island | Sante Fe island